The Science-Backed

 What Huberman, Attia & Rhonda Patrick Recommend

-Deliberate heat exposure triggers powerful physiological responses that have been studied extensively, particularly in Finland where sauna use is a cultural practice.
+Your body activates heat shock proteins, increases heart rate to 100-150 bpm, releases growth hormone, and boosts brain-derived neurotrophic factor (BDNF) during deliberate heat exposure.
+These powerful physiological responses have been studied extensively, particularly in Finland where sauna use is a cultural practice.
 Dr. Rhonda Patrick has synthesized decades of Finnish research, while Peter Attia focuses on the cardiovascular and longevity implications.

 What Happens When You Heat Up